pantrypoints/sp/content/en/research/countries/china/xi/chapter-02b.md

 push forward socialism with Chinese characteristics with a new mental state and fighting attitude.
 Section 2: The Core Essence of Socialism with Chinese Characteristics in the New Era
-The 19th National Congress of the Communist Party of China used "eight clear" and "Fourteen Persistences" to systematically summarize and deeply explain Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era.
+The 19th National Congress of the CCP used "eight clear" and "Fourteen Persistences" to systematically summarize and deeply explain Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era.
 The "Eight Clarifications" are the action guide for adhering to and developing socialism with Chinese characteristics in the new era, focusing on answering what